 Since inception, we have incurred significant net losses and expect to continue to incur net losses for the foreseeable future.
 Since our inception, our operations have been financed primarily through the sale of equity securities, debt financing arrangements and sales of our products.
-As of March 31, 2023, we had \$155.5 million in cash, cash equivalents and marketable securities, and an accumulated deficit of \$366.2 million.
+As of September 30, 2023, we had \$139.8 million in cash, cash equivalents and marketable securities, and an accumulated deficit of \$397.3 million.
 Based on our current planned operations, we expect our cash, cash equivalents and short-term marketable securities, together with available borrowings under the CIBC Agreement, will enable us to fund our operating expenses for at least the next twelve months.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.

 We expect to continue to make substantial investments in clinical trials that are designed to provide clinical evidence of the safety and efficacy of our solution.
-We intend to continue to make significant investments in our sales and marketing organization by increasing the number of U.S. sales territory managers and expanding our international sales and marketing programs to help promote awareness and increase adoption of our solution primarily among the pulmonologists performing interventional pulmonary procedures across approximately 500 high volume hospitals.
+We intend to continue to make significant investments in our sales and marketing organization by increasing the number of U.S., sales territory managers and expanding our international sales and marketing programs to help promote awareness and increase adoption of our solution primarily among the pulmonologists performing interventional pulmonary procedures across approximately 500 high volume hospitals.
 In order to continue to grow our business, we will need to hire additional sales personnel to efficiently serve the market.
 We also expect to continue to make investments in research and development, regulatory affairs and clinical studies to develop future generations of our solution, broaden the addressable market and expand indications, support regulatory submissions and demonstrate the clinical efficacy of our solution.
 Moreover, we expect to incur additional expenses associated with operating as a public company, including legal, accounting, insurance, exchange listing and Securities and Exchange Commission ("SEC") compliance, investor relations and other expenses.
 Because of these and other factors, we expect to continue to incur substantial net losses and negative cash flows from operations for the foreseeable future.
 Our future capital requirements will depend on many factors, including:

-- the cost, timing and results of our clinical trials and regulatory reviews; - the cost and timing of establishing sales, marketing and distribution capabilities; - the impact of the COVID-19 pandemic on our business; - the terms and timing of any other collaborative, licensing and other arrangements that we may establish; - the timing, receipt and amount of sales from our current solution and potential future products; - the degree of success we experience in continuing to commercialize our solution; - the emergence of competing or complementary technologies; - the cost of preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims and other intellectual property rights; and - the extent to which we acquire or invest in businesses, products or technologies, although we currently have no commitments or agreements relating to any of these types of transactions.
+- the cost, timing and results of our clinical trials and regulatory reviews; - the cost and timing of establishing sales, marketing and distribution capabilities; - the terms and timing of any other collaborative, licensing and other arrangements that we may establish: - the timing, receipt and amount of sales from our current solution and potential future products; - · the degree of success we experience in continuing to commercialize our solution; - · the emergence of competing or complementary technologies; - · the cost of preparing, filing, prosecuting, maintaining, defending and enforcing any patent claims and other intellectual property rights; - · the extent to which we acquire or invest in businesses, products or technologies, although we currently have no commitments or agreements relating to any of these types of transactions; and - · the impact of public health crises, including a resurgence of COVID-19 infections, on our business, financial condition, and results of operations.